Ranking the Batman Films from Worst to Best

 5. The Dark Knight Rises (2012)

 In one of the cases that perhaps increasing the scale of your film is not necessarily a good thing, Nolan attempted ambitiously to elevate the superhero genre in the heights of Hollywood’s epics from the classic era.
-With a lengthy running time and surprisingly limited action, “The Dark Knight Rises” starts promising only to feel confused halfway through by adding relevant social politics of that time along with a convoluted script that attempts to introduce and under-develop several key players (e.g., Catwoman, League of Shadows (again), Tom Hardy’s Bane), who are let down by a rushed final act.
+With a lengthy running time and surprisingly limited action, “The Dark Knight Rises” starts promising only to become confused later on through social politics of that era.
+Its unnecessarily convoluted script introduces and under-develops several key players (e.g., Catwoman, League of Shadows (again), Tom Hardy’s Bane), who are let down by a lame final act.
 Nevertheless, Hans Zimmer’s score is powerful enough to propel the film at dizzying emotional heights and the script smartly brings everything in a full circle.
 Tom Hardy dominates the screen with intricate mannerisms crafting a memorable villain while Bale and Caine are at their most emotional in the whole trilogy making up for the absence of visual finesse and well staged action sequences (!).

 Tone